Request a FREE TEFL Brochure

 English language summer camps are another popular venue where language training is provided to younger ESL students in Europe, Latin America and Asia as well.

-Teaching English to Children Abroad: Public Schools
+Teaching English to Children Abroad:

 South Korea, Japan and Hong Kong operate large national efforts to recruit foreign English teachers to teach in public school schools.

 In Europe, the governments of SpainFrance and recently the nation of Georgia, all operate large programs to recruit English teachers from specific native English-speaking countries.
-Also, in South America, the Ministery of Education in Chile also has been recruiting foreign English in the public schools for over 6 years.
+Also, in South America, the Ministry of Education in Chile also has been recruiting foreign English in the public schools for over 6 years.

 ESL students in the Middle East span all age groups and teaching opportunities can be found in private language schools and in public schools in some Persian Gulf countries.